640 EC

 Overview

-A Jewish Chronicle fragment found in the Cairo Geniza confirms that Caliph Umar granted the Jews permission to settle in Jerusalem; and on the basis of his decision, 70 families came from Tiberias and settled there.
+A fragment of the Jewish Chronicle, found in the Cairo Geniza, confirms that Umar ibn al-Khattab granted permission for Jews to settle in Jerusalem, and based on his decision, seventy families came from Tiberias and settled there.

 In the Bible